Chia-Network/chialisp-web/docs/puzzles/offers.md

 _Offers_ enable peer-to-peer asset exchange in Chia's ecosystem.
 In other words, you can swap tokens that run on Chia's blockchain without needing to go through an exchange.
 Only two parties are required -- the _Maker_, who creates the offer, and the _Taker_, who accepts it.

 The Maker and Taker don't need to trust each other.
 Any attempts to modify the offer will invalidate it.
-With Chia offers, it's possible to trade your tokens without using a decentralized exchange.

 ### Hypothetical example